Best practice rules for Amazon EC2

 Ensure no security group allows unrestricted ingress access to MongoDB port 27017

-Ensure no security group allows unrestricted ingress access to port 3306.
+Ensure that no security group allows unrestricted inbound access on TCP port 3306 (MySQL/Aurora).

 - Unrestricted NetBIOS Access